-If no one turned around when we entered, answered when we spoke, or minded what we did, but if every person we met 'cut us dead,' and acted as if we were non-existing things, a kind of rage and impotent despair would ere long well up in us, from which the cruelest bodily torture would be a relief; for these would make us feel that, however bad might be our plight, we had not sunk to such a depth as to be unworthy of attention at all.
+"If no one turned around when we entered, answered when we spoke, or minded what we did, but if every person we met 'cut us dead,' and acted as if we were non-existing things, a kind of rage and impotent despair would ere long well up in us, from which the cruelest bodily torture would be a relief; for these would make us feel that, however bad might be our plight, we had not sunk to such a depth as to be unworthy of attention at all." ~William James, 1890, p.293-294

--William James, 1890, 293-4

-Humans are fundamentally social beings, preferring to spend time with others for the majority of our waking hours (Kahneman et al., 2004).
+Humans are fundamentally social beings, preferring to spend time with others for the majority of our waking hours (Kahneman, Krueger, Schkade, Schwarz, & Stone, 2004).
 When we are not physically present with other people, they are present in our thoughts, dreams, fantasies, books, and televisions.
-Indeed, social connection has been found to be a robust predictor of psychological and physical health, including longevity (House et al., 1988; Holt-Lunstad et al. 2010; Konrath and Brown, 2012), and people who feel isolated or lonely are more likely to experience a variety of health problems (Cacioppo and Patrick, 2008).
-Interpersonal connections are so important that some scholars have argued that they fundamentally define the human experience (Baumeister and Leary, 1995; Cacioppo and Patrick, 2008).
+Indeed, social connection has been found to be a robust predictor of psychological and physical health, including longevity (Holt-Lunstad, Smith, & Layton, 2010; House, Landis, & Umberson, 1988; Konrath & Brown, 2012), and people who feel isolated or lonely are more likely to experience a variety of health problems as a consequence (Cacioppo & Patrick, 2008).
+Interpersonal connections are so important that some scholars have argued that they fundamentally define the human experience (Baumeister & Leary, 1995; Cacioppo & Patrick, 2008).

 Considering the primacy of social bonds to healthy functioning, it is important to understand what happens when those bonds are threatened by social exclusion.
-Exclusion experiences are painful to most people, and this is likely because at their core, they threaten our very sense of survival (Nezlek et al., 1997; Panksepp, 1998; Eisenberger and
+Exclusion experiences are painful to most people, and this is likely because at their core, they threaten our very sense of survival (Eisenberger & Lieberman, 2005; Macdonald & Leary, 2005; Nezlek, Holgate, Blevins, Kowalski, & Leary, 1997; Panksepp, 1998).
+Without the protection offered by group members, the chances of survival in an evolutionary environment would dramatically diminish.